Interactive Tutorials: Learn Higher-Kinded-J by Building

 Tips for Success

-1. One journey per sitting: Each journey builds internal momentum.
+1. One journey per sitting.
+Each journey builds internal momentum.
 Splitting them reduces learning.

-5. Don't Rush: Understanding matters more than speed.
+5. Don't rush.
+Understanding matters more than speed.
 Take breaks between journeys.

 Beyond the Tutorials

-After completing the tutorials, continue your learning journey with:
+After completing the tutorials, continue with:

-• API Documentation: Deep dives into every optic and typeclass
+• API Documentation — deep dives into every optic and typeclass

 Ready to Begin?

-Choose your starting point:
+Choose a starting point:

 Recommended Path:

-1. Foundations Journey - Start here for core concepts
+2. Foundations Journey - core concepts

 Core Types Track (Foundation):